 After “Summer B” ends, participants who meet all Residency year expectations and requirements, including Residency standards in our Teacher Practice Rubric, become Fellows and teachers of record.
 For many, the years as a teacher of record are completed at the same school as the Residency year.
 Fellows are employees of the public school districts (traditional or charter) in which they are hired as full-time teachers at the beginning of Program Year 2.
 Fellows also hold initial teaching credentials during their first two years as teachers of record.

 During Program Year 2 (the first Fellow year as a teacher of record), master’s coursework is scaled back, as the majority of the coursework was completed during the Residency year.
-During Program Year 3 (the second Fellow year as a teacher of record), master’s coursework is complete (participants have earned their M.A.T.), but coaching continues.
+During Program Year 3 (the second Fellow year as a teacher of record), master’s coursework is complete (participants have earned their M.A.T. by the end of Program Year 2), but coaching continues.
 In both Program Years 2 & 3, Fellows receive ongoing, regular guidance and instruction through coaching across the school year that includes a wide range of coaching experiences.